DataDog/integrations-core/slurm/README.md

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-Since the Agent requires direct access to the various SLURM binaries, monitoring SLURM in containerized environments is not yet recommended.
+Since the Agent requires direct access to the various SLURM binaries, monitoring SLURM in containerized environments is not recommended.

 **Note**: This check was tested on SLURM version 21.08.0.